-Mixed use and diversity are both scale depended.
-The scale on which we find mixture (of functions or people) sketches more or less what urban living qualities or conflicts the users of an area may experience.
-Not only the effects of spatial vicinity of functions at the present are important to investigate, but also change through time puts a challenge to the planning and design of urban programme.
+Mixed use and diversity are both scale-depended.
+The scale on which we find mixture of functions or people indicates what living qualities or conflicts the users of an area may experience.
+Not only present effects of spatial proximity of people and activities are important to investigate, but also their change through time puts a challenge to the planning and design of urban programme.
 Preparing adaptable urban conditions in our cities (and regions) is crucial to accommodate also non-foreseen urban programme.

 Possible case study is Amsterdam or are other capital cities or city regions.

 Main methods: scenario driven spatial analyses, design pattern development and evidence informed design. tools used: urban spatial morphology analysis (primarily spatial network and density analysis, including space syntax), spatial statistics to discover regularities in space-activity relations.